Selling a Short Lease Flat?

 How to sell a short lease flat

 When selling a flat with a short lease, rather than paying to extend the lease before the sale, it’s more common to assign the right to extend the lease to the new buyer.
-There are two ways to do this:
+There are three ways to do this:

 Selling a short lease flat at auction